Yowani Choctaws: Texas Indian Wars 1835–1843

-Mount Tabor Indian Community
+The Thompson Family of Yowani Choctaw

-The Mount Tabor Indian Community formed following the purchase of 10,000 acres of land in Rusk County by Benjamin Franklin Thompson in the spring of 1844.
-Acting on behalf of the Cherokee, Thompson was the American husband of Annie Martin, a Cherokee and daughter of John Martin, first Chief Justice of the Cherokee Nation.
-These Cherokee were joined by those who had been a part of the original Texas Cherokee Nation and removed to Monclova, Coahuila, Mexico.
-The Mount Tabor community continued to grow after Texas joined the United States in 1845.
+The Thompson family played a major role in the history of the Yowani Choctaw.
+Following the purchase of 10,000 acres of land in Rusk County by Benjamin Franklin Thompson in the spring of 1844, acting on behalf of the Texas Cherokee and Associated Bands, Thompson worked to establish a homeland for these Native American Groups in Texas.
+Thompson was the American husband of Annie Martin, a Cherokee and daughter of John Martin, first Chief Justice of the Cherokee Nation.
+The Texas Cherokee and Associatd Bands were joined by those who had been a part of the original Texas Cherokee Nation and removed to Monclova, Coahuila, Mexico.

-President James K. Polk in 1844 granted permission to both members of the Ridge Party and the Old Settlers of the Cherokee, who had political differences with the Cherokee Nation, to relocate from Indian Territory to Mount Tabor.
+President James K. Polk in 1844 granted permission to both members of the Ridge Party and the Old Settlers of the Cherokee, who had political differences with the Cherokee Nation, to relocate from Indian Territory to East Texas.
 The community was named by John Adair Bell, a Cherokee signer of the Treaty of New Echota.
-More Yowani Choctaw, led by Atahobia's grandson Archibald Thompson and Nashoba's grandson Jeremiah Jones, relocated to the Mount Tabor Indian Community before 1850.
+More Yowani Choctaw, led by Atahobia's grandson Archibald Thompson and Jeremiah Jones, the grandson of Choctaw Chief Samuel "Nashoba" Jones, relocated to the East Texas before 1850.
 These were followed by McIntosh Creek Indians, led by brothers William and Thomas Berryhill, also before 1850.

 Civil War

-When the American Civil War erupted, almost all of the people living at Mount Tabor supported the Confederacy.
-It had promised the Native American tribes a state of their own if the Confederacy won the war.
+When the American Civil War erupted, almost all of the Native American Tribes living in East Texas supported the Confederacy.
+It had promised the Native American Tribes a state of their own if the Confederacy won the war.
 Many enlisted in the Confederate Army as part of the Cherokee Mounted Rifles under Stand Watie, who was commissioned as a high-ranking officer.
 During the war, two other Cherokee communities formed in Texas.
 These were mainly for the protection of Confederate soldiers' families.
 Besides Rusk County, another Cherokee community formed near present-day Waco, as well as one in Wood County near Quitman.
 The Wood County group consisted of both Cherokee and Choctaw.
-While a few of the Mount Tabor Yowani enlisted with the Cherokee Mounted Rifles, most became part of the Texas 14th Cavalry under John Martin Thompson.
+While a few of the Yowani enlisted with the Cherokee Mounted Rifles, most became part of the Texas 14th Cavalry under John Martin Thompson.
 The war took a heavy toll on the community, as nearly one-quarter of all male residents were dead by the end of the war.